Macon, Dublin & Savannah Railroad

 Atlantic Coast Line gained control of the MD&S in 1904, possibly intending to add Macon to its service area.
 However, the nearest ACL line was some 50 miles to the southeast at Ludowici.
 Any tracks built over this mileage would cross a region of limited economic potential (as the GC&PRR would learn a few years later).

 In 1907, Seaboard purchased a controlling interest in the MD&S. This had the advantage of preventing the smaller road from building a competing line to Savannah or becoming a Macon branch of rival ACL.
 It would continue as a feeder line to the SAL.
-This function it served for five more decades under its own name until in 1958 it was absorbed into the Seaboard.
+This function it served for five more decades under its own name until 1958 when it was absorbed into the Seaboard.

 The MD&S was nicknamed The Vidalia Route.